pantheon-systems/documentation/source/content/guides/decoupled-sites/01-introduction.md

 Currently, Pantheon Front-End Sites do not support SSR using Gatsby.
 Support for SSG with Next.js is available.

-Other permutations of site development using a Front-End Site can be used, but are not supported and currently not recommended.
+Other permutations for site development using a Front-End Site can be used, but are not supported and currently not recommended.

 ### Create a Decoupled Site with Pantheon